HuskyDG/huskydg.github.io/detect_magisk_xposed.md

     return dot;
 }
 ```
 The package name and process name will be checked here.
 If it contains illegal characters or no dots, it is considered to be an invalid process.
-Android has strict regulations on package names, and android:processalso regulations on process names through configuration.
+Android has strict regulations on package names, and android:process also regulations on process names through configuration.
 It seems that it can't be a demon?
-However the problem does occur: Issue #4176 .
+However the problem does occur: [Issue#4176](https://github.com/topjohnwu/magisk/issues/4176) .

 After inspection, the application uses an isolated process to check Magisk, but the difference is that its service class name contains illegal characters (Java does not limit class names), and Android 10+, the system will append the class name to the name of the isolated process ( https://t.me/vvb2060Channel/441), causing the check to fail.
 The solution is also very simple, just modify this validate.